NelleV/nellev.github.io/teaching/HPCAI/project.md

   protein sequence.

-## Preliminary analysis of the dataset and analysis plan
+## PHASE 1 Preliminary analysis of the dataset and analysis plan

+Due date: December 7th, 2022
+Send the report to: nelle.varoquaux@cnrs.fr

 The first part of this project is to perform a preliminary analysis of the dataset.
 You will do this by exploring the `labels.csv` and